thephpleague/omnipay-sagepay/README.md

 ### Repeat Authorize/Purchase

-An authorization or purchase can be created from a past authorisation or purchase.
+An authorization or purchase can be created from a past authorization or purchase.
 You will need the `transactionReference` of the original transation.
 The `transactionReference` will be a JSON string containing the four peices of information the gateway needs to reuse the transaction.

 ```php
 // repeatAuthorize() or repeatPurchase()

 $repeatRequest = $gateway->repeatAuthorize([
     'transactionReference' => $originalTransactionReference,
     // or